 If you receive short term assessment and reablement services (STARS), you will be financially assessed and means tested in line with the council’s charging policy.

-Further information about this service can be found on the STARS page.
+Further information about this service can be found on the returning home after a stay in hospital (STARS) page.

 We provide services to: